 After graduation, I moved to New York City and began taking classes and auditioning for work in a company.
 In 2007, I was contracted as a jazz dancer for Push Factor Dance Company.
 In the fall of 2008, I joined Undertoe Dance Project (UDP) and was named the Jazz Dance Captain during my first season.
-I remained the Jazz Dance Captain from 2008-2014 and am now serving as a guest artist for performances in the Tri-State Area.
+I was later additionally names the Resident Jazz Teaching Artist.
+I remained in these roles until 2014 when the company dissolved.

-Additionally, I have been performing with Six One Seven Dance Collective in Boston, MA since 2009.
-The company focuses on creating socially relevant modern dance through a highly collaborative choreographic process.
+Additionally, I have performed with Six One Seven Dance Collective in Boston, MA for four seasons.
+The company focused on creating socially relevant modern dance through a highly collaborative choreographic process.

 In 2014, I founded and became the Artistic Director of Sasso & Company, a Boston-based contemporary dance company.
 Sasso & Company has afforded me exciting performance opportunities in both New York City and Boston including Dance Astoria Festival, Jose Mateo’s Dance for World Community, Third Life Choreographer’s Series, and Amassit Choreographer’s Series.